lmweber/PrinciplesSTA/README.md

 ## Source files

-The main content of the book is in the set of `RMarkdown` `.Rmd` files in this repository, with one `.Rmd` file per chapter.
+The main content of the book is in the `RMarkdown` `.Rmd` files in the [chapters/] subdirectory, with one `.Rmd` file per chapter.

-The chapter order is specified in `_bookdown.yml`.

-Compiling and deployment to the website uses the GitHub Actions setup in `.github/workflows/build_book_bioc_docker.yml`.
+Compiling and deployment to the website uses the GitHub Actions setup in [.github/workflows/build_book_bioc_docker.yml].